Maggie (2022 TV series)

 Maggie is an American television sitcom created by Justin Adler and Maggie Mull, based on the short film of the same name by Tim Curcio.
 It premiered on Hulu on July 6, 2022.
 In September 2022, the series was cancelled after one season.
+The series was removed from Hulu on May 26, 2023, following a Disney+ and Hulu content removal purge as part of a broader cost cutting initiative under Disney CEO Bob Iger.

 Premise

 Maggie tells the story of a psychic who has visions of the future.
+As a psychic, she sees the fate of her friends, parents, clients and random strangers on the street, but when she suddenly sees a glimpse of her own future, she must start living in her own present.